 In order to track progress toward fulfillment of the former Secretary's goal for deployment, the United States Department of Transportation (USDOT) Intelligent Transportation Systems (ITS) Joint Program Office (JPO) developed the metropolitan ITS deployment tracking methodology in 1997.
 This methodology tracks deployment of the nine components that make up the ITS infrastructure: Freeway Management; Incident Management; Arterial Management; Emergency Management; Transit Management; Electronic Toll Collection; Electronic Fare Payment; Highway-Rail Intersections; and Regional Multimodal Traveler Information.
 Information is gathered through a set of surveys distributed to the state and local agencies involved with these infrastructure components.
 The surveys gather information on the extent of deployment of the infrastructure and on the extent of integration between the agencies that operate the infrastructure.
 Deployment is measured using a set of indicators tied to the major functions of each component.
 Integration is measured by assessing the extent to which agencies share information and cooperate in operations based on a set of defined links between the infrastructure components.
 The details of the methodology are explained in a separate report.
-3

 In FY97, the ITS JPO undertook a baseline survey of deployment in 78 of the nation's largest metropolitan areas following the metropolitan ITS deployment tracking methodology and published the results in a series of site reports and a nationwide summary report.
 During the summer and fall of 1999, the ITS JPO undertook a new data collection effort for the purpose of updating the 1997 survey results.
-This process was repeated in 2000 and 2002.
+This process was repeated in 2000, 2002, and 2004.
 In 2002, the scope of the national survey was expanded to include additional metropolitan areas and to track deployments in rural areas.
-A total of four national surveys were conducted in 2002.
-The first was an update of the same 78 metropolitan areas that had been surveyed previously.
-The second was a survey of 30 additional metropolitan areas, smaller in population than the original 78 and reporting relatively high levels of congestion.
-These areas are called 'medium-sized cities' throughout this report.
-The third survey targeted 20 cities impacted by tourism, which are called 'tourist cities' throughout this the original 75 metropolitan areas.
+A total of three national surveys were conducted in 2004.
+The first was an update of the 78 metropolitan areas that had been surveyed previously.
+The second was an update to the survey of 30 additional metropolitan areas, smaller in population than the original 78 and reporting